FIWARE/tutorials.Understanding-At-Context/README.md

 approach and therefore starts with reiterating the fundamentals of Linked Data and its application to the **NGSI-LD** interface.

-The tutorial is mainly concerned with online and command-line tooling, although some commands will also use cUrl and are available as Postman documentation
+The tutorial is mainly concerned with online and command-line tooling.

 ## Contents